 Vacuum Out Of Order Detail Possible Cause Action/Solution Initiate a vend cycle.
 If the vacuum turns on ▶ Not enough voltage going to the machine to pick up product.
 Plug the machine into a better outlet or unplug anything that may be sharing the same outlet.
 There is a hole in the hose Locate and replace the damaged hose (88").
 Loose or bad connection from the controller board to the vacuum valve switch.
-Perform a continuity check from the computer board J5 connector (pins 6 & 7) to the vacuum valve switch.
+Perform a continuity check from the computer board J5 connector (pins 4 & 7) to the vacuum valve switch.
 Find and fix the loose or bad connection.
 There is debris in the vacuum valve box.
 Clear out any obstruction.
 Mechanical binding in the vacuum valve flap mechanism Open the Vacuum Valve box and fix the cause of the binding.
-Binding of the blow off actuator arm Faulty Vacuum Valve reed switch Replace the faulty Vacuum Valve reed switch Blown or faulty fuse Replace the 10 amp fuse on the single triac board.
-Initiate a vend cycle.
-Perform a continuity check from the computer board J4 connector (pins 1 If the vacuum does not turn on ▶ Loose or bad connection from the computer board to the vacuum motor. & 12) to the single triac board.
-Then from the single triac board J5 (pins 1 & 3 to the vacuum motor.
+Binding of the blow off actuator arm - Faulty Vacuum Valve reed switch Replace the faulty Vacuum Valve reed switch Blown or faulty fuse Replace the 10 amp fuse Initiate a vend cycle.
+If the vacuum does not turn on ▶ Loose or bad connection from the power board to the vacuum motor.
+Perform a continuity check from the power board J5 connector (pins 4 & 7) to the vacuum switch in the Vacuum Valve.
 Find and fix the loose or bad connection.
-Faulty single triac boards Replace the single triac board Faulty vacuum motor Replace the vacuum motor Faulty computer board Replace the computer board
+Faulty vacuum motor Replace the vacuum motor Faulty computer board Replace the computer board

 Bin Errors Detail Possible Cause Action/Solution Initiate multiple vend cycles.
-If the robot is drops product ▶ Hole in the product bag Remove Air leak in hose Replace hose Distorted or hole in the Picker tip Replace picker tip Programming and/or bin alignment.
+If the robot is drops product ▶ Hole in the product bag Remove Air leak in hose Replace hose Misshapen or hole in the Picker tip Replace picker tip Programming and/or bin alignment.
 Check and reprogram bins so that the robot drops straight down the center of the bin.
 Machine is not level so the Picker head is not centered on the product causing an improper vacuum seal.
 Level the machine.
 Blow off flapper in a slightly open position due to deformed gasket Replace neoprene blow off valve gasket Binding in the Vacuum Valve Assembly Inspect the assembly and fix the cause of the binding.

 Vacuum Problems Detail Possible Cause Action/Solution Initiate multiple vend cycles.
 Blockage or obstruction anywhere between the picker tip and the vacuum valve assembly.
 Remove blockage Robot drops down approx 5", comes up without getting product and Magnetic reed switch in the vacuum valve assembly is faulty.
 Replace the Magnetic Reed switch proceeds to the product drop point to complete the vend cycle.
-Acts as if there was a successful vend cycle.
-Loose or bad connection from the controller board to the vacuum switch.
-Perform a continuity check from the computer board J5 connector (pins 6 & 7) to the vacuum switch in the Vacuum Valve.
+Acts as if there was a successful vend cycle. ▶ Loose or bad connection from the controller board to the vacuum switch.
+Perform a continuity check from the computer board J5 connector (pins 4 & 7) to the vacuum switch in the Vacuum Valve.
 Find and fix the loose or bad connection.